Kompany 'relaxed' amid contract uncertainty

 "That is the key thing.
 There is no need to look too far beyond.
 Everybody is relaxed."

-City can return to the top of the Premier League with a win over Everton on Thursday (AEDT).
+City can return to the top of the Premier League with a win over Everton on Wednesday.